 How long have you worked for Premier Care?

-What qualifications do you have (Level 3, 4 in Adult Health and Social Care etc.) and when did you achieve these?
-What qualifications are you working towards?
+What qualifications do you have (Level 3, 4 in Adult Health and Social Care etc.) for Community Registered Manager

 What’s different about Premier Care?